edurant/edurant.github.io/advising/msml.md

 PHL6001 | Required | AI Ethics and Governance | 4-0-4 | summer | None

 * Students may not receive credit for CSC5610 if they have completed CSC2611 AI Tools and CSC2621 Intro to Data Science.
+* In summer, 2023, MSOE will be on the quarter system and CSC5120 will be offered as 2, 3-credit classes in consecutive subterms.
+(3+3 quarter credits) &times; &frac23; = 4 semester credits
 * See [this document](semester-transition-ref.html) for information on undergraduate course numbers.

 ## Notes on Terms Offered